Hello, beautiful soul.

 I enjoy traveling and had been blessed with the chances to live and work in Bangladesh and Cambodia.
 I am in awe of the beauty and mystery of this world, the works of talented artisans and authors, and heritage structures and temples.

 I believe in energy healing and the body’s natural ability to heal.
-That is why I had trained in pranic healing and Swedish massage.
-I am also scheduled to train in Reiki I. Hubby calls me “Dr. Quack-quack” because I can intuitively use crystals, plants/herbs, and music during those rare times that we will have minor health issues.
+That is why I had trained in Pranic Healing, Reiki 1 (Usui System of Energy Healing), and Swedish massage therapy.
+Hubby calls me his “Dr. Quack-quack” because I can intuitively use crystals, plants/herbs, and music during those rare times that we will have minor health issues.

 One time, while traveling through a train in Japan, a co-delegate in a conference had an extreme stomach ache.
 He was like wanting to cry already.
 It was not yet near the next station so I intuitively put my hand over his tummy and prayed for him.
 The next thing we knew, all the pains were gone.
 Just like magic.